tooltwist/pastacat/README.md

     $ gulp serve

-With **PastaCat** you have a fully responsive eCommerce and Social media site running in ten minutes, with:
+With **PastaCat** you'll have a fully responsive eCommerce and Social media site running in ten minutes, with:

 - API Documentation and Sass style documentation, ready to push to Github pages.
 - UI and component testing using Karma, Jasmine, on Chrome / Protractor.